Renting in Los Angeles: What will $1,600 get you?

-We've rounded up the latest rental listings via rental site Zumper to get a sense of what to expect when it comes to finding an apartment in Los Angeles if you don't want to spend more than $1,600/month on rent.
+We've rounded up the latest rental offerings via rental site Zumper to get a sense of what to expect when it comes to finding a place in Los Angeles if you're on a budget of $1,600/month.

 Take a look at the listings, below.
 (Note: prices and availability are subject to change.)